AllenLeeyn/forum/README.md

     - restriction for multiple feedback for same post by one user
     - sorting
 - backend logic
+    - decide structs for data and user? for page data
     - handler for home page (filtering)
     - handler for login (sessioId with UUID)
     - handler for registration (bycrpt)